sjjsy/neronet/doc/user_manual.rst

 The specification of a cluster must start with the user-specified cluster-id on a separate line.
 The following lines containing the cluster's information must be indented and contain at least the following attributes: ssh_address: (f.ex  triton.aalto.fi) and type: (either 'unmanaged' or 'slurm').
 If the cluster uses Simple Linux Utility for Resource Management (SLURM), its type is 'slurm', otherwise use 'unmanaged'.

-Additionally, it is possible to specify the maximum queue with the attribute queue_max and save important information on the cluster such as the cluster's hard disk space with the hard_disk_space attribute and the cluster's CPU with the cpu attribute.
-You can also write all of the cluster's hardware information under the hardware attribute.
+Additionally, it is possible to specify optional information on the cluster such as the hard disk space for the cluster.
+Although these are purely for the user and are not used internally.

-It is also possible to group some of your clusters or unmanaged nodes under a single virtual cluster name using the following format: GROUP_ID: [NODE_ID, NODE_ID, ...] (f.ex 'gpu: [gpu1, gpu2]' in the example above) Then later on you can submit your experiments to that virtual cluster name and let neronet automatically divide the work between the actual nodes.
+It is also possible to group some of your clusters or unmanaged nodes under a single virtual cluster name using the following format: GROUP_ID: [NODE_ID, NODE_ID, ...] (f.ex 'gpu: [gpu1, gpu2]' in the example above).
+Then later on you can submit your experiments to that virtual cluster name and let neronet automatically divide the work between the actual nodes.

-After specifying your initial cluster setup fill in your personal information and preferences.

 **3. Setting up personal Information and preferences:**